Tag Archives: Dave Bloomquist

 “Do you want to try it?”

-“Sure,” I said, my second mistake.
+“Sure,” I said, which was my second mistake.

 I didn’t see the four-door sedan going through the red light to my right and never touched the brake.
-He smashed into the front fender of the VW, sending us spinning, and a car behind us smashed into the rear engine compartment.
-The opposed 4 made a last gasp and went dead.
+He smashed into the front fender of the VW, sending us spinning, and a car behind us smashed into our rear engine compartment.
+The opposed 4 engine made a last gasp and went dead.

 I was playing beggar-my-neighbor with friends in the Stillwell Hall ground floor cafeteria when Arunas Petkus joined us, snagging a card game in his free time.
 He was Lithuanian like me.
-We had gone to St. Joe’s together, a Catholic high school on the east side, and he was an art major at CSU.
+We had gone to St. Joe’s together, a Catholic high school on the east side, and he was an art major at Cleveland State University.
 He had a deft hand drawing and painting.
 He piped up when he heard about my predicament.

 The Plaza was just down the street from Dixon Hall.
 I had never paid much attention to it, but when I gave it a closer look, I liked what I saw.
-It was built in 1901 in an eclectic style, on a stone foundation, with some blocks of the same stone in the exterior, and yellow brick in front and all around the courtyard.
+It was built in 1901 in an eclectic style, on a stone foundation, with some blocks of the same stone in the exterior, and facing of yellow brick in front and around the courtyard.
 Some of the brick was sprouting ivy.
 The top of the five stories was crenellated.
 It had a cool vibe when I walked around it, eyeballing the stamping ground.

+“I grew up at the Plaza.
+It’s where I became an adult,” Allen said.
 “I was a kid from the suburbs.
 When we bought this building in 1969, we did everything from paint to carpentry.
 When it was first built, it had 24 apartments.
 When we bought it in a land contract, there were 48 apartments.
 We tried to restore it unit by unit.”

 “I’m here about the apartment on the second floor,” I said.

-He led me through the kitchen, down a hallway, and into an office full of books records a big desk and sat me down in a beat-up leather armchair.
+He led me through the kitchen, down a hallway, and into an office full of books, records, a big desk, and sat me down in a beat-up leather armchair.

 I didn’t blanch when he told me what the rent was because it wasn’t much, but I didn’t have much.
 I could make the first month, maybe the second.
+I hemmed and hawed until he finally asked me if I was short.

 “More or less,” I said.